 The campus is located on the western edge of the CBD, just a short stroll along North Terrace from Adelaide Railway Station.
 City West is within walking distance of a range of nightclubs, bars, live music venues, cafés, restaurants and alternative fashion stores.

-Degree programs at City West include business, commerce, management, marketing, information systems, Australian and Indigenous studies, tourism and hospitality, visual arts and design and architecture.
+Degree programs at City West include business, law, commerce, management, marketing, information systems, Australian and Indigenous studies, tourism and hospitality, visual arts and design and architecture.
 Students benefit from modern facilities for teaching, learning and research.

 The campus has a permanent public sculpture display and it neighbours the Lion Arts Centre and the Jam Factory craft and design centre.
 There is also a gallery, theatre, and courtyards that serve as venues for community arts events.
 Complementing the campus' artistic surroundings are the Kaurna and Dorritt Black buildings, each of which have provided City West with innovative and state-of-the-art facilities for visual art, design and architecture studies.